-Subject to certain exceptions described in the 2020 Plan, if any award granted under the 2020 Plan (in whole or in part) is canceled or forfeited, expires, is settled for cash, or is unearned, the Common Stock subject to such award, to the extent of such cancellation, forfeiture, expiration, cash settlement, or unearned amount, will again be available under the 2020 Plan.
-Additionally, if after the effective date of the 2020 Plan, any Common Stock subject to an award granted under the Predecessor Plans is forfeited, or an award granted under the Predecessor Plans (in whole or in part) is cancelled or forfeited, expires, is settled for cash, or is unearned, the Common Stock subject to such award will, to the extent of such cancellation, forfeiture, expiration, cash settlement, or unearned amount, be available for awards under the 2020 Plan.
-The following Common Stock will not be added (or added back, as applicable) to the aggregate share limit under the 2020 Plan: (1) Common Stock withheld by us, tendered or otherwise used in payment of the exercise price of a stock option granted under the 2020 Plan; and (2) Common Stock reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of stock options granted under the 2020 Plan.
-Further, Common Stock covered by share-settled SARs that is exercised and settled in shares, but that is not actually issued to the participant upon exercise, will not be added back to the aggregate number of shares available under the 2020 Plan.
-In addition, Common Stock withheld by us, tendered or otherwise used to satisfy tax withholding will not be added (or added back, as applicable) to the aggregate share limit under the 2020 Plan.
-If a participant elects to give up the right to receive compensation in exchange for Common Stock based on fair market value, such Common Stock will not count against the aggregate number of shares available under the 2020 Plan.
+Subject to certain exceptions described in the Amended Plan, if any award granted under the Amended Plan (in whole or in part) is canceled or forfeited, expires, is settled for cash or is unearned, the Common Stock subject to such award, to the extent of such cancellation, forfeiture, expiration, cash settlement or unearned amount, will again be available under the Amended Plan.
+Additionally, if after the effective date of the Amended Plan, any Common Stock subject to an award granted under the "Predecessor Plans" (the Company's 2011 Equity Incentive Plan and 2009 Common Unit Plan) is forfeited, or an award granted under the Predecessor Plans (in whole or in part) is cancelled or forfeited, expires, is settled for cash or is unearned, the Common Stock subject to such award will, to the extent of such cancellation, forfeiture, expiration, cash settlement or unearned amount, be available for awards under the Amended Plan.
+The following Common Stock will not be added (or added back, as applicable) to the aggregate share limit under the Amended Plan: (1) Common Stock withheld by us, tendered or otherwise used in payment of the exercise price of a stock option granted under the Amended Plan; and (2) Common Stock reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of stock options granted under the Amended Plan.
+Further, Common Stock covered by share-settled SARs that is exercised and settled in shares, but that is not actually issued to the participant upon exercise, will not be added back to the aggregate number of shares available under the Amended Plan.
+In addition, Common Stock withheld by us, tendered or otherwise used to satisfy tax withholding will not be added (or added back, as applicable) to the aggregate share limit under the Amended Plan.
+If a participant elects to give up the right to receive compensation in exchange for Common Stock based on fair market value, such Common Stock will not count against the aggregate number of shares available under the Amended Plan.
+The share recycling provisions in the Amended Plan are unchanged from the provisions in the Plan.